pradyunsg/furo/docs/quickstart.md

 # Quickstart

 furo is available on [PyPI].
-It provides a single customizable HTML theme for Sphinx-based documentation sets.
+It provides a single customisable HTML theme for Sphinx-based documentation sets.

 - Install furo in documentation's build environment.